Tenant Management, Roles, and Permissions

 Do the following to add new users to access your tenant:

-On the Users screen, click Add user to add a new user to your tenant.
+3. On the Users screen, click Add user to add a new user to your tenant.

-Fill in the required information of the user you want to add and click Save.
-Note that the newly created user will be associated with the Developer role in webMethods.io Integration if you select the webMethodsioIntegration-User role in Software AG My Cloud while creating the user, or the Developer, Admin role in webMethods.io Integration if you select the Cloud-Tenant-Administrator role in Software AG My Cloud.
+4. Fill in the required information of the user you want to add and click Save.
+Note that the newly created user will be associated with the Developer role in webMethods.io Integration if you select the webMethodsioIntegration-User role in Software AG Cloud while creating the user, or the Developer, Admin role in webMethods.io Integration if you select the Cloud-Tenant-Administrator role in Software AG Cloud.

 Note: Any time stamp displayed in webMethods.io Integration is based on the user’s registered time zone specified in Software AG Cloud.
 Not all the time zones in Software AG Cloud are supported in webMethods.io Integration.
 If a time zone in Software AG Cloud is not supported, then the time stamp in webMethods.io Integration defaults to the Pacific Standard Time (PST) time zone.

-As soon as the user logs in to webMethods.io Integration, the user’s name will be added to the list of users under the Users tab.
+6. As soon as the user logs in to webMethods.io Integration, the user’s name will be added to the list of users under the Users tab.
 If the user has Admin permissions (Cloud-Tenant-Administrator), the user can change the role to allow or restrict access to specific projects in webMethods.io Integration.
 Note that you can remove users in webMethods.io Integration only if you are a tenant Owner. ()

-Further, if you have created User U1 in Software AG My Cloud, the first time U1 logs in to webMethods.io Integration, user U1 will be created in webMethods.io Integration.
-Now if U1 is removed from Software AG My Cloud but exists in webMethods.io Integration, U1 will not be able to log in to webMethods.io Integration.
-If U1 is removed from webMethods.io Integration but exists in Software AG My Cloud, U1 will be created in webMethods.io Integration when the user again logs in to webMethods.io Integration.
+Further, if you have created User U1 in Software AG Cloud, the first time U1 logs in to webMethods.io Integration, user U1 will be created in webMethods.io Integration.
+Now if U1 is removed from Software AG Cloud but exists in webMethods.io Integration, U1 will not be able to log in to webMethods.io Integration.
+If U1 is removed from webMethods.io Integration but exists in Software AG Cloud, U1 will be created in webMethods.io Integration when the user again logs in to webMethods.io Integration.

 Notes:

-- To use public APIs, you must:
+• To use public APIs, you must:

-- Be registered under Software AG My Cloud.
+• Be registered under Software AG Cloud.

-- Log in at least once to your webMethods.io Integration tenant.
+• Log in at least once to your webMethods.io Integration tenant.

-- Use basic authentication (login credentials).
+• Use basic authentication (login credentials).
 SSO authentication is not supported for public APIs.

 You can delete users in webMethods.io Integration only if you are a tenant Owner.
 The delete icon is not available for other roles.